flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 \code{.sh}aprun -n N_MDL -N N_MDL model_executable : -n N_DA -N N_DA empire\endcode

-The empire executable is controlled by the namelist data file \link pf_control::parse_pf_parameters pf_parameters.dat\endlink.
+The empire executable is controlled by the namelist data file \link pf_control::parse_pf_parameters empire.nml\endlink.
 As such, this file should be put in the directory where empire is executed.

 \section Examples Examples
 In the directory \c examples there is currently one example of how to use EMPIRE, specifically with the Lorenz 1996 model.
 In the directory you will find an example model_specific.f90 file setup for that model, along with a file \c instructions.txt which will lead you step by step through how to run a twin experiment.